J. Alden Weir: Biography

+In 1874, Weir shared a studio at 5 Rue de Pont de Lodi in Paris with Finnish artist Albert Edelfelt, who would become a lifelong friend.
+The two studied together at the École des Beaux-Arts under Jean-Léon Gérôme.

 Julian Weir received his first art training at the National Academy of Design in the early 1870s before enrolling at the École des Beaux-Arts in Paris in 1873.
+His peers included Finnish painter Albert Edelfelt with whom he shared a studio and would become a lifelong friend.
 While in France he studied under the famous French artist Jean-Léon Gérôme, and became good friends with Jules Bastien-Lepage.
 Weir also encountered impressionism for the first time, and reacted strongly: "I never in my life saw more horrible things...They do not observe drawing nor form but give you an impression of what they call nature.
 It was worse than the Chamber of Horrors."
 He complained about the Impressionists in a letter from April 15, 1877, to his parents saying, "They do not observe drawing nor form but give you an impression of what they call nature".
 As a conservative academic painter at this stage in his career, Weir was esteemed by his European peers during his training years.

 Weir met James McNeill Whistler in London before returning to New York City in 1877.
 Upon his return to NYC, Weir became a charter member of the Society of American Artists and continued exhibiting his work at the National Academy of Design, where he first displayed his paintings in 1875.
 He earned wages through portrait commissions and teaching art classes at the Cooper Union Women's Art School, the Art Students League and in private classes.